dragonfly-science/flui/README.md

 You can install `flui` using any other traditional python methods (such as `pip`) If you don't want to install directly from the internet, you can also install `flui` from a zip file.
-These zip files from the [releases page](https://github.com/dragonfly-science/flui/releases).
+These zip files are available from the [releases page](https://github.com/dragonfly-science/flui/releases).

 ## Usage

-To see how to launch the UI, type `flui --help` into the terminal and press enter.
+To get help on how to launch the UI, type `flui --help` into the terminal and press enter.
 This will show the options available to you.
 The two key things to provide are:

 * `--run`: The path to a parent directory of the FastQ files.
   This should contain one or more runs, each containing multiple barcode sub-folders.
 * `--ref`: This contains the reference genomes of HA and NA segments from different subtypes.

 Typically, you will want to run a command like this: